YinHk-Notes/javascript-cheatsheet-and-note/note/closures.md

 > A closure is **the combination of a function and the lexical environment** within which that function was declared.

-> Closure provides a **function a access to the parent scope**, even after the parent function has closed.
+> Closure provides the inner **function a access to the parent scope**, even after the parent function has closed.

 > The closure is that inner function can **captures variables** from the **lexical scope**.